Global Times: "Final solution" tweet

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In March 2022, during the 2022 Russian invasion of Ukraine, the Global Times promoted unsubstantiated Russian claims of biological weapons labs in Ukraine.
+In March 2022, during the Russian invasion of Ukraine, the Global Times promoted unsubstantiated Russian claims of biological weapons labs in Ukraine.
 The Global Times also echoed Russian state media claims that the Bucha massacre was staged.

 In May 2022, the Global Times said that a Canadian sniper who volunteered to fight in defense of Ukraine had "accused the Ukrainian army of inadequate weaponry, poor training, heavy losses, profiteering and desertion", citing a report by Russian state media outlet RT.
 The fact-checking website Polygraph.info found that RT and the Global Times had cherry-picked a report published by the Canadian newspaper La Presse to make the claim.

+Fake news about protest in Belgium

-On 23 June 2022, Global Times tweeted a claim that thousands of protesters marched in Brussels condemning NATO's aid for Ukraine during the Russian invasion of Ukraine on June 20.
+On 23 June 2022, the Global Times claimed that thousands of protesters marched in Brussels condemning NATO's aid for Ukraine during the Russian invasion of Ukraine on 20 June.
 However, the protest was aimed at inflation as well as high costs of living; no evidence was found that it was linked to NATO.
-Samuel Cogolati, a member of parliament in Belgium, condemned the claim as disinformation.
+The Belgian Ministry of Foreign Affairs condemned the claim as disinformation.

+Wagner Group rebellion

+In June 2023, the Global Times accused Western media of "hyping" the Wagner Group rebellion and did not report on Yevgeny Prigozhin's claims that Russians were deceived into believing NATO was responsible for the invasion.

+Crocus City Hall attack

+In March 2024, the Global Times repeated false Russian claims that the United States was behind the Crocus City Hall attack.

 Reception

 In China

 In May 2016, the Global Times was criticized domestically by the Cyberspace Administration of China for "fabricating" news on the US, the South China Sea, North Korea, and Hong Kong, and "disturbing" the order of the cyberspace.

-In 2016, a retired Chinese ambassador compared the Global Times to an angry toddler.
-Xiang Lanxin, a former Global Times columnist who left due to its nationalism, wrote that it would be a "great shame" if history equated the Global Times with Der Stürmer, a Nazi propaganda tabloid.

-In September 2018, The Economist wrote: "It is not fashionable in China to take the Global Times seriously.
-Mention it at dinner with Chinese intellectuals and fireworks follow.
-They deplore its sabre-rattling towards Taiwan and Japan, and its deep reservoirs of grievance (this week the paper peddled a largely confected tale accusing Swedish police of brutalising some rowdy Chinese tourists)."
+In September 2018, The Economist wrote that it was "not fashionable in China to take the Global Times seriously", with a retired Chinese ambassador in 2016 comparing it to an angry toddler, along with Chinese intellectuals who deplored "its sabre-rattling towards Taiwan and Japan, and its deep reservoirs of grievance".

 In India

 In September 2020, India's Ministry of External Affairs issued a statement saying that comments made by the Global Times were falsely attributed to Ajit Doval.

+In May 2025, following the 2025 India–Pakistan conflict, the Twitter account of Global Times, along with that of Xinhua News Agency, were blocked in India after both continuously published Pakistani claims of Indian military losses during the conflict.
+Prior to its Twitter account being blocked in India, the Twitter account of the Embassy of India, Beijing rejected Global Times reports, stating "when media outlets share such information without verifying sources, it reflects a serious lapse in responsibility and journalistic ethics."
+The block on Global Times' account was lifted later on the same day it was imposed.